Bean, True Red Cranberry

 Make sure that your plants are receiving adequate airflow during this time to prevent excessive moisture and fungal growth.
 A small amount of spotting on the outside of drying pods is completely normal and will not affect the quality of the beans within.
 Once dry, harvest the pods and crack them open.
 Sort out any beans that are damaged or showing signs of rot then store your harvest in a cool, dry place until use.
 100 days to maturity.

-The True Red Cranberry bean was mentioned in American Cookery (1796) — the first cookbook ever published in the United States — and Fearing Burr described it in 1863 as “one of the oldest and most familiar of garden-beans [which] has probably been longer and more generally cultivated in this country than any other variety.”
+This bean was mentioned in American Cookery (1796) — the first cookbook ever published in the United States — and Fearing Burr described it in 1863 as “one of the oldest and most familiar of garden-beans [which] has probably been longer and more generally cultivated in this country than any other variety.”

 Despite its unequaled reign as New England’s most highly-regarded dry bean, True Red Cranberry had been all but forgotten by the mid-20th century.
 It was around this time that the famed bean collector, John Withee, embarked on an 11-year search for the nearly-extinct variety.
 His efforts ultimately ended with resounding success on one farmer’s field in Steep Falls, Maine.
 Pole habit.
 25 seeds per packet.